Azure/az-cgpu-onboarding/README.md

 # Confidential GPU Private Preview Onboarding

-Welcome to the preview.
+Welcome to this preview!
 This onboarding document helps to create an Azure confidential VM with NVIDIA H100 Tensor Core GPU in Confidential Computing mode.

 Please note that any associated materials or documentation below are strictly confidential and subject to obligations in the Non-Disclosure Agreement (NDA) signed between Microsoft and your organization.